 This week we received the message below from Neighbourhood Watch concerning a high-tech but quick and simple method used in car theft.
 If you own a modern car that identifies the presence of your keys by radio, you may be vulnerable.
-The surveillance video of a real theft shows how easy it is for thieves to take your car.

 People who own cars with locks that depend on RFID (Radio Frequency Identification) technology are concerned about the risk of thieves using their own RFID boxes to steal their cars.

-Here is an example (not an endorsement of these particular ones, but just an example):
+Use the link below to see an example (not an endorsement of these particular ones, but just an example):

 The device used by the thieves communicates with your keys by radio and steals the identity, which is then used to open the car, activating all systems.
-The pouches are lined with a protective screen to prevent the radio communication with your keys.
+The pouches are lined with a protective screen to prevent radio communication with your keys.

 The good news is that to protect your keys in the house you don’t need to spend any money – just use an empty tin.
 That’s mine in the photo.
 It needs to be made of steel – if in doubt you can check it with a fridge (or similar) magnet.
 Keep it in a convenient position well away from outside doors.